-Due to the program's highly technical and fast-paced nature, students must have the necessary Knowledge and Skills.
-They should be comfortable with Python Programming, C Programming, Assembly Language,

-PowerShell, Basic Data Structures and Algorithm, Systems Administration, Computer Networking, and Linux Fundamentals.
-To be successful in the program, we highly recommend that students acquire these Knowledge and Skills through undergraduate coursework or by completing short courses before starting the graduate degree.
+Given the program's technical complexity and accelerated pace, students are expected to possess essential knowledge and skills.
+Proficiency in Python Programming, C Programming, Assembly Language, PowerShell, basic Data Structures and Algorithms, Systems Administration, Computer Networking, and Linux Fundamentals is crucial.
+For success in the program, it is strongly advised that students attain these competencies either through undergraduate courses or by taking short courses prior to commencing the graduate degree.